9. The Value of Art

 Shock Value

 Artistic Fame: This is probably most important in determining price.
 The same artwork could fetch a wildly different price if made by a famous artist.
 Many people consider this unfair, without considering all the work and thought that the artist did in order to become famous.
 Everyone has the opportunity to become a famous artist, but only a few ever succeed.
 One can argue that certain artists have become famous for silly and unethical reasons, such as Richard Prince, who took other people’s photos, and sold prints of them for extremely high prices.
-And, it’s true that the art market often helps these artists, as investor-collectors try to find new trends to profit from.
-But, the main reason why an artist’s name makes the work valuable is because, for better or worse, he or she is famous, and her work has become accepted by the major institutions.
+And, it’s true that the art market often helps these artists.
+But, the main reason why an artist’s name makes the work valuable is because, for better or worse, he or she is famous, and her work has become accepted by the major institutions - after a lifetime of work.

 Quality: So, no matter what other factors come into play, a primary question has to do with the quality of an artwork.
 People don’t just want a work by that famous painter or sculptor, they want her best, most famous work.
-They want the magnum opus, the one that’s most memorable, with the greatest message and emotional impact, that’s most representative of the artist and her style.
-That one will always demand the highest price - of that artist's work.
+They want the magnum opus, the one that’s most memorable, emblematic, with the greatest message and emotional impact, that’s most representative of the artist and her style.
+That one will always demand the highest price - in that artist's price range.

 Taste: This is why prices can rise and fall quickly, regardless of the economy.
 Taste represents changing trends.
-When an artwork is finished, the quality will never change, but people’s appreciation of it can.
+When an artwork is finished, the quality can only deteriorate, it'll never improve, but people’s appreciation of it can.
 Taste is problematic for many reasons.
 People form their tastes partially by worrying what others will think, and how they will be judged.
 Many art collectors today see art as a business investment.
 With many competing art movements to choose from, many collectors argue over the definition and meaning of great art, not as a philosophical issue, but a financial one––they don’t want to lose their money.
+Some say there is a such thing as objectively good taste - I have a lesson on that here.
+Perhaps, refining one's taste may lead to better art purchases?

 Materials: In terms of value, materials play the smallest role.
 If an artwork is skillfully made, it is worth much more than the cost of the materials - it has to be for the artist to make any profit.
-However, materials can affect the price as well.
+However, materials can affect the price as well, especially if they are so cheap that they degrade and fall apart over time.
 In terms of high prices, few artworks are more popular than oil on canvas.
 An oil painting will almost always demand more money than a watercolor or drawing by the same artist, or any other work on paper.
 It’s assumed that paintings allow for a greater range of color and texture than works on paper, and require more time to finish, and are therefore greater artworks.
-It’s not necessarily true, but that’s the trend.
+It’s not necessarily true, but that’s the prejudice.
 Acrylic may look like oil, and might sell for as much, but some collectors fear it as a new material, which may degrade or spoil over time.
 Oil paint is seen as time-tested, having been used by all the greatest artists in history.
 A finely crafted sculpture may demand a higher price, but collectors typically prefer paintings because it’s easier to collect and store them.
-Sculptures take up more space.
-Printed artworks such as photographs and engravings typically sell for a lot less because they are not one-of-a-kind, even if they were made by the artist in her studio.
+Sculptures take up more space, are heavier, and risk more damage during transportation.
+Printed artworks such as photographs and engravings typically sell for a lot less because they are not one-of-a-kind, they are part of a large edition (hundreds of copies), even though they were made by the artist's hand.

 Size: Generally, the larger an artwork, the more expensive it is.